BA (Hons)

 Your overall workload consists of class contact hours, independent learning and assessment activity.

-Teaching is student-centred and designed to develop increasingly independent learners as students progress through the three or four years of the degree.
+Teaching is student-centred and designed to develop increasingly independent learners as students progress through the three years of the degree.
 A broad foundation at the start of the course sets out the chronology and civilisation of the Classical world and introduces students to the relevant disciplines to study it - art, archaeology, architecture, drama, history, literature and philosophy.
-These themes are developed thereafter in Year 2, which also explores the legacy of the Classics, and are studied more intensively during Year 3.
+These themes are developed in Year 2, which also explores the legacy of the Classics, and are studied more intensively during Year 3.

 While your actual contact hours may depend on the optional modules you select, the following information gives an indication of how much time you will need to allocate to different activities at each level of the course.